Chickens are one of the most abused animals on the planet

 We’ve both seen these kinds of sheds in person and it’s a shocking sight.
 Imagine an undulating carpet of white, coupled with a constant din and smell of ammonia that’s hard to forget once you’re back in the fresh air.

-Suffering on an unparalleled scale
+Chickens are suffering on an unparalleled scale

 If you could observe the life of just one of the chickens in a shed, you’d likely be shocked.
 Now take that suffering and multiply it by 40 billion.
 This is the number of chickens that are grown in factory farms every year worldwide.
 And that figure rises to 60 billion if we include those chickens that are likely farmed to higher welfare standards.